-- J. SWAT and TNT Incentive.
-Employees responding as members of the office on the SWAT or TNT Team(s) shall receive a five percent (5%) differential to their regular pay on an hour-for-hour basis for all time spent on the callout. - K. Survival Skills-Instructor Incentive.
-When an employee is authorized by management to act as an survival skills-instructor or assistant in subjects such as survival skills, EPICS, MI, and LSCMI, he/she shall receive an additional five percent (5%) differential to his/her regular payin wages for the following: preparation of up to one (1) hour of preparation time per training and hour for hour time for teaching or assisting in the teaching of survival skills-classes.
+- J.K.
+SWAT and TNT Incentive.
+Employees responding as members of the office on the SWAT or TNT Team(s) shall receive a five percent (5%) differential to their regular pay on an hour-for-hour basis for all time spent on the callout. - K.L.Instructor Incentive.
+When an employee is authorized by management to act as an instructor or assistant in subjects such as survival skills, EPICS, CPR, MI, and LSCMI/WRNA, he/she they shall receive an additional five percent (5%) differential to his/hertheir regular pay for the following: preparation of up to one (1) hour of preparation time per training and hour for hour time for teaching or assisting in the teaching of classes.